roonil-wazlib/3D_Sudoku/README.md

 time the user may check their solution by clicking the check button, and any incorrect values will be highlighted in red.
 Users can also generate a new game, or give up and click the solve button.

-To adjust the game difficulty, see the appropriate comment in main.py and adjust the value.
+To adjust the game difficulty, see the appropriate comment in the generate_game_info() function, and adjust the NUM_BLANK value.
 For inputs of more than around 600 blank squares it can take some time for the game to generate.
 The program is looking for a solvable game instance.
-The maximum difficulty for which I know there exists a solvable instance is 628 blank squares.
+The maximum difficulty for which I know there exists a solvable instance is 628 blank squares, but this generally takes around half an hour to find on my machine.

 ## How it all works